Runbook/runbook/docs/reactions/heroku.md

 ## Restart All Dynos

-When triggered the Restart All Dynos reaction will make a call to the Heroku Platofrm API to restart all dynos associated with the specified application.
+When triggered the Restart All Dynos reaction will make a call to the Heroku Platform API to restart all dynos associated with the specified application.

 ---